 Choosing the right evergreen can save you money and time.
 The amount of space available, soil, and climate are important to consider when making your decision.
 The majority of evergreens need full sun, while some can live in partial shade.
 Evergreens can also be natural heaters for the surrounding area, and a perfect place for birds and critters to frolic.
 It is also helpful to observe the trees and shrubs around your neighborhood to get an idea of what you like and what may work in your yard.
 Then, consider these factors before choosing your tree:

 Now that you’ve thought about size, pair it with a shape that fits the function and design you want.
-The shapes include globe, pyramid, spreading, low spreading, and cone.
-Cone shaped are good for bringing attention to walkways, while spreading evergreens can look great under windows.
-Big pyramid shapes such as pines, can be mass planted to bring privacy to your yard and/or to block wind.
+The shapes include the globe, pyramid, spreading, low spreading, and cone.
+Cone-shaped are good for bringing attention to walkways while spreading evergreens can look great under windows.
+Big pyramid shapes such as pines, can be mass planted to bring privacy to your yard and/or to block the wind.
 Some types worth looking into include the Norway pine, Eastern white pine, scotch pine, and the jack pine.

 Evergreens come in different shades of greens and may have various textures.
 Bark, cones, and berries are options to consider depending on your tree.
-Making sure you know what colors and textures your evergreen will bring to your landscape can ensure a beautiful yard year round.
+Making sure you know what colors and textures your evergreen will bring to your landscape can ensure a beautiful yard year-round.
+Although evergreens are supposed to stay green, browning can happen for a variety of reasons.

 Climate plays a huge factor when it comes to evergreens.
 The Minnesota climate can be a tricky one, and it’s best to go over your ideal tree with a nursery or certified arborist.
 The arctic air from Canada can kill exposed evergreens, so aim for a more durable evergreen such as the mugo pine that can handle such harshness alone.